 14. Give Them a Second Chance With a Different Optin Type

-You need to be prepared for the fact that not all users are interested in your offer.
+You need to prepare for the fact that not all users are interested in your offer.
 Not the first time they see it, at least.

-However, they might still convert later on if given the chance.
+However, they might still convert later on if given a chance.
 So, don’t be pushy.